ArrigoCoen/Faculty_schedule_simulation/Programs/README.md

-# Data extraction
+# Programs

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here we are going to have all the programs that are going to be published on the internet.